 2. Consider the Rooms

 Some rooms need more natural light than others.
-For instance, kitchens, living rooms, bedrooms, home offices, etc. Rooms that are used frequently and require improved visibility, such as a laundry room, should also have enough sunlight during the day.
+For instance, kitchens, living rooms, bedrooms, home offices, etc. Rooms used frequently and requiring improved visibility, such as a laundry room, should also have enough sunlight during the day.
 On the other hand, the TV room won’t need more lighting as it can be difficult for you to watch the screen properly, and you’ll only be drawing the curtains to block the sunlight.

 3. Consider the Direction

-You can brighten up a space in your home by directing your windows with the sun’s position.
+You can brighten up a space in your home by directing your windows to the sun’s position.
 Since the sun rises in the east and sets in the west, you may want to install windows facing these directions.
 Windows that face these directions will filter plenty of light into your rooms for the longest duration.
 However, they could make your space drafty in the winter and stuffy during the hotter months.
 This is where energy-efficient windows come into play, as these allow natural light into your home while keeping the unwanted cold or warmth out.

 South and north-facing windows also portray different lighting effects through different seasons.
 For example, windows that face south will allow sunlight to brighten your room during the winter but are ineffective during the hotter months.
-On the contrary, north-facing windows restrict unwanted heat and offer little glare because they rarely receive any direct sunlight.
+On the contrary, north-facing windows restrict unwanted heat and offer little glare because they rarely receive direct sunlight.
 Therefore, north and south-facing windows provide excellent reflected or ambient light, minimizing shadows and filling the room with a relaxing glow.